-In the coming century an English physician, John Bulwer (1644 - 1662), who is known for developing a method for communicating with the deaf and dumb, also illustrated in his impressive work, Philocophus a remarkable case of a man who is listening to music through bone conduction by his teeth (Figure 1).
+In the coming century an English physician, John Bulwer (1644 - 1662), who is known for developing a method for communicating with the deaf and dumb, also illustrated in his impressive work, Philocophus a remarkable case of a man who is listening to music through bone conduction by his teeth.

-Falling into oblivion for a time perceiving sounds through the vibration of the skull bones mediated by the teeth was re-unfolded by Joannes Jorrison in 1757, and subsequently by Jean Marie Gaspard Itard (1773 - 1838) a French military surgeon, who invented a "teeth-to-teeth" bone conduction stimulator (Figure 2).
+Falling into oblivion for a time perceiving sounds through the vibration of the skull bones mediated by the teeth was re-unfolded by Joannes Jorrison in 1757, and subsequently by Jean Marie Gaspard Itard (1773 - 1838) a French military surgeon, who invented a "teeth-to-teeth" bone conduction stimulator.
+His book, the Traite des Maladies de l'oreille et de L'audition presented several illustrations of different hearing devices.